This article was updated June 17, 2020 with information from the new PPP Forgiveness Application 3608EZ and the 19th Interim Final Rule.

 Potential Forgiveness Amounts

-In addition, there’s a caveat to the forgiveness amount on Line 11.
+However, there’s a caveat to the forgiveness amount on Line 8.
 The application does not require you to subtract the amount of an EIDL grant you received here, though previous guidance indicates the grant should be subtracted from the PPP for forgiveness purposes.
-In fact, the instructions for Line 11 in the application note that “If applicable, SBA will deduct EIDL Advance Amounts from the forgiveness amount remitted to the Lender.”
+In fact, the instructions for the application note that “If applicable, SBA will deduct EIDL Advance Amounts from the forgiveness amount remitted to the Lender.”
 If you received an EIDL grant, don’t be surprised if the amount of forgiveness is reduced by that amount.

 Documenting Forgiveness For Self-Employed

-The application includes instructions for documenting payroll expenses for employees.
+The new application instructions application includes details on how to instructions for documenting payroll expenses for employees.
 But it doesn’t describe how to document owner’s compensation for the self employed.
 So instead we’ll return to the Interim Final Rule that describes the PPP for the self-employed.
 There it states:

 This seems to imply that no further documentation beyond the 2019 Schedule C will be required to document the owner’s compensation portion of forgiveness.
-However, it may not hurt to pay yourself the amount of owner’s compensation from your business bank account (if you have one) during the covered period and keep a record of that payment (or payments).
+However, it’s probably a good idea to pay yourself the amount of owner’s compensation from your business bank account (if you have one) during the covered period and keep a record of that payment (or payments).

 If you apply for forgiveness for nonpayroll expenses you’ll need to be able to document those expenses.
-According to the application (page 10) you will need:
+According to the application, you will need:

 Documentation verifying existence of the obligations/services prior to February 15, 2020 and eligible payments from the covered period.